FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression

 \section{Abstract}

-Accurate and timely crop yield prediction is crucial for global food security and modern agricultural management.
+{Accurate and timely crop yield prediction is crucial for global food security and modern agricultural management.
 Traditional methods often lack the scalability and granularity required for precision farming.
-This paper introduces CYPRESS (Crop Yield Prediction via Regression on Prithvi's Encoder for Satellite Sensing), a deep learning model designed for high-resolution, intra-field canola yield prediction.
-CYPRESS leverages a pre-trained, large-scale geospatial foundation model (Prithvi-EO-2.0-600M) and adapts it for a continuous regression task, transforming multi-temporal satellite imagery into dense, pixel-level yield maps.
-Evaluated on a comprehensive dataset from the Canadian Prairies, CYPRESS demonstrates superior performance over existing deep learning–based yield prediction models, highlighting the effectiveness of fine-tuning foundation models for specialized agricultural applications.
-By providing a continuous, high-resolution output, CYPRESS offers a more actionable tool for precision agriculture than conventional classification or county-level aggregation methods.
-This work validates a novel approach that bridges the gap between large-scale Earth observation and on-farm decision-making, offering a scalable solution for detailed agricultural monitoring.
+This paper introduces \textbf{FARM} (\textbf{F}ine-tuning \textbf{A}gricultural \textbf{R}egression \textbf{M}odels), a deep learning framework designed for high-resolution, intra-field canola yield prediction.
+FARM leverages a pre-trained, large-scale geospatial foundation model (Prithvi-EO-2.0-600M) and adapts it for a continuous regression task, transforming multi-temporal satellite imagery into dense, pixel-level (30 m) yield maps.
+Evaluated on a comprehensive dataset from the Canadian Prairies, FARM achieves a Root Mean Squared Error (RMSE) of $0.44$ and an $R^2$ of $0.81$.
+Using an independent high-resolution yield monitor dataset, we further show that fine-tuning FARM on limited ground-truth labels outperforms training the same architecture from scratch, confirming the benefit of pre-training on large, upsampled county-level data for data-scarce precision agriculture.
+These results represent improvement over baseline architectures like 3D-CNN and DeepYield, which highlight the effectiveness of fine-tuning foundation models for specialized agricultural applications.
+By providing a continuous, high-resolution output, FARM offers a more actionable tool for precision agriculture than conventional classification or county-level aggregation methods.
+This work validates a novel approach that bridges the gap between large-scale Earth observation and on-farm decision-making, offering a scalable solution for detailed agricultural monitoring.}